 The NLA survey focused on collecting biological data on three types of organisms: phytoplankton, zooplankton, and diatoms.
 Phytoplankton is a term representing the floating, microscopic organisms that use photosynthesis to obtain energy.
-More commonly referred to as "algae", phytoplankton in Utah lakes are mostly composed of diatoms, green algae, and cyanobacteria (blue-green algae).
+More commonly referred to as 'algae', phytoplankton in Utah lakes are mostly comprised of diatoms, green algae, and cyanobacteria (blue-green algae).
 The green color of some waters is due to the pigment, chlorophyll, used by phytoplankton to absorb solar rays.
-The higher the density of phytoplankton, the more green a lake becomes; therefore, chlorophyll (specifically, chlorophyll a) is used as a surrogate measure for phytoplankton growth (i.e., primary productivity).
+The more green a lake becomes is a result of higher densities of phytoplankton; therefore, chlorophyll (specifically, chlorophyll a) is used as a surrogate measure for phytoplankton growth (i.e. primary productivity).
 Due to the range of environmental conditions in lakes, there is a large diversity of phytoplankton that tolerate or specialize in conditions that benefit them most.
 Zooplankton are the small animals that consume phytoplankton.
-They play an important role transferring the energy produced by the phytoplankton to larger organisms such as fish.
+They play an important role transferring the energy produced by the phytoplankton to larger organisms, such as fish.
 Like the phytoplankton, the zooplankton community is reflective of the environmental conditions of the water and change when disturbances occur.
-As mentioned above, diatoms are a group of algae found in all Utah waterbodies.
-They are a widespread and highly diverse group, with estimates of 100,000 species on Earth.
-Diatoms are particularly special in that their cell wall is composed of silica.
-Although they may be short-lived, when diatoms decompose, the unique shape of the silica cell wall remains.
+As mentioned above, diatoms are a group of algae found in all Utah water bodies.
+They are a widespread and highly diverse group with estimates of 100,000 species on Earth.
+Diatoms are particularly special as their cell wall is composed of silica.
+Although, they may be short-lived, when diatoms decompose, the unique shape of the silica cell wall remains.
 This feature allows investigations to compare current communities to those buried deep in the sediments of time.

 Two biological measures were created during the analysis of the national lakes assessment survey: a plankton O/E measure and a sediment diatom IBI.
 Although both measures were equally effective at describing lake conditions, the O/E measure proved to be more effective describing differences across lake types (natural lakes and impoundments), whereas the sediment diatom IBI was most effective for natural lakes.
-However, because Utah's survey was composed of only four natural lakes, it was decided that the following would be used:
+However, because Utah's survey was comprised of only 4 natural lakes, it was decided to use:

-• Plankton O/E ratio of taxa loss
+• Plankton Observed/Expected (O/E) Ratio of Taxa Loss

-Plankton (zoo/phyto) Observed/Expected
+Plankton (zoo/phyto) Observed/Expected (O/E)

-Similar to the RIVPACS model approach that was used in identifying changes to the macroinvertebrate community in the rivers and streams, an O/E model was generated specifically for the region that encompasses Utah (combined Western Mountains and Xeric Level III ecoregions) and predicts the expected plankton community.
+Similar to the RIVPACS model approach that was used in identifying changes to the macroinvertebrate community in the rivers and streams, an O/E model was generated specifically for the region that encompasses Utah (combined Western Mountains and Xeric level-3 ecoregions) that predicts the expected plankton community.
 However, this measure combined the two planktonic communities found in the lakes: phytoplankton and zooplankton.
-Again, as explained in the rivers and streams section, the O/E compares the list of taxa that are observed (O) at a lake to the list of taxa expected (E), which is determined from environmentally similar yet least-disturbed reference sites.
-The condition thresholds developed for this measure are < 20% taxa loss is GOOD, 20%-40% taxa loss is FAIR, and > 40% taxa loss is POOR.
+Again, as explained in the rivers and streams section, the O/E compares the list of taxa that are observed (O) at a lake to the list of taxa expected (E) which is determined from environmentally similar, yet, least-disturbed reference sites.
+The condition thresholds developed for this measure are < 20% taxa loss is good, 20-40% taxa loss is fair, and >40% taxa loss is poor.

-An additional measure of biological response-the condition class of chlorophyll a, a surrogate measure of primary production-was included to provide conditions in a productivity context.
-Like rivers and streams, excess primary production in lakes can lead to low oxygen conditions that negatively affect fish and other desirable organisms.
+An additional measure of biological response, the condition class of chlorophyll a, a surrogate measure of primary production, was included to provide conditions in a productivity context.
+Like river and streams, excess primary production in lakes can lead to low oxygen conditions that negatively affects fish and other desirable organisms.

-Figure 3-7.
-Percentage of Utah's lake areas in GOOD, FAIR, and POOR condition for response variables.
+Figure 7.
+Percentage of Utah's lake areas in "good", "fair", and "poor" condition for response variables.